winstongubantes/MatchaBackgroundService/README.md

  ## Get Started

 Ever wonder how facebook and twitter process there background to fetch a new content?
-It is not hard but you have to deal with each platform functionality, It is not generic and simple.
+And it looks so slick that when you refresh it was snappy and smooth, Making the user believed that the content is refreshed and updated in a snap when in fact it was done in the background.

-And so the Matcha background plugin was born, it was made to get you started fast with backgrounding without having to deal with platform specific functions.
+The secret behind it was the background service.
+And so we have created Matcha.BackgroundService to make our backgrounding task be simple and maintenable.

  ## Setup